WebAssembly/WASI/proposals/http/imports.md

 may not write to the body contents after the body has been finished.</p>
 <p>If the user code drops this resource, as opposed to calling the static
-method <code>finish</code>, the implementation should treat the body as incomplete, and that an error has occured.
-The implementation should propogate this error to the HTTP protocol by whatever means it has available,
+method <code>finish</code>, the implementation should treat the body as incomplete, and that an error has occurred.
+The implementation should propagate this error to the HTTP protocol by whatever means it has available,
 including: corrupting the body on the wire, aborting the associated Request, or sending a late status code for the Response.</p>
 <h4><a name="future_incoming_response"></a><code>resource future-incoming-response</code></h4>
-<p>Represents a future which may eventaully return an incoming HTTP
+<p>Represents a future which may eventually return an incoming HTTP
 Response, or an error.</p>
 <h2>This resource is returned by the <code>wasi:http/outgoing-handler</code> interface to
 provide the HTTP Response corresponding to the sent Request.</h2>